 2.)
 Secure the property to protect from further damage

-Adjusters International/Basloe, Levin & Cuccaro's Regional Vice President Steven Vanuga states, "The least effective action after a loss is to be overambitious in cleaning up the site.
+Adjusters International/Basloe, Levin & Cuccaro's Principal, Steven Vanuga states, "The least effective action after a loss is to be overambitious in cleaning up the site.
 Disposing of the contents before they are accurately documented and proven damaged or destroyed can cost you the claim.
 You're required to secure the area to prevent further damage, but do not throw anything away as this is your evidence to support the claim."

 - The owner of the property or a contracted cleaning/restoration company must secure the site to mitigate further damage